CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise4.md

 ## Task 1: Creating the stored procedure used by the GraphQL API

-1. Back in the query sheet, **remove the previous code** by highlighting it and pressing delete/backspace.
+1. Navigate to query sheet, **remove the previous code** by highlighting it and pressing delete/backspace.

 1. Using an empty query sheet in Microsoft Fabric, copy and paste the following code: